 This herb rubbed pork tenderloin is seared in a hot skillet then transferred to the oven to finish cooking.
-The result is a flavorful tenderloin that’s tender and juicy and impossible to resist.
+The result is a flavorful pan seared pork tenderloin that’s tender and juicy and impossible to resist.
 It can also be cooked on your grill outside.

 Even as spring is soon coming to an end and summer is looming on the horizon, and people are searching for cool salads and refreshing treats, I’m sharing my favorite all time recipe for pork tenderloin.
-It’s pan roasted on the stove then in the oven which creates a delicious crust on the outside and holds all the flavorful juices on the inside.
+Pan seared on the stove then roasted in the oven which creates a delicious crust on the outside and holds all the flavorful juices on the inside.
 The great part is you can still throw this meat on the grill – it’s great for barbecues!

 I’m a sucker for anything that’s cooked in a cast iron skillet, but you could cook this in pretty much any oven safe skillet.
 Just remember that with nonstick you won’t get the same sear on the outside as you do with cast iron or stainless steel.